content-left-bg.png

 Performance measures

 Performance measures should show how well an organisation/service provider, government agency or service system is working.
-Of particular importance are performance measures that can identify demonstrate whether clients are better off as a result of the service or program that they used or participated in.
+Of particular importance are performance measures that can identify and demonstrate whether clients are better off as a result of the service or program that they used or participated in.

 Service Agreement